Dietrich hits 3 HRs, Lyles injured as Reds beat Pirates 11-6

-CINCINNATI (AP) — Derek Dietrich hit three homers — all two-run shots for Cincinnati— and the Pittsburgh Pirates suffered yet another injury to their rotation Tuesday night as the Reds pulled away to an 11-6 victory.
+“Anybody can hit three, Derek,” said Gennett, who did him one better in 2017.

-Dietrich grounded out in his first at-bat and connected in the fourth off Jordan Lyles (5-2), who left after the inning with discomfort in his left hamstring.
-Dietrich then connected off Geoff Hartlieb in the fifth and again in the seventh for his first three-homer game.
-He didn’t get another at-bat.
+No, Dietrich’s latest big game didn’t set any records.
+But it extended one of the most unexpected home run tears by a Reds player in recent years.

-Scooter Gennett was the last Reds player with so many homers, matching the major league record with four on June 6, 2017.
+Dietrich hit three homers — all two-run shots — and the Pittsburgh Pirates suffered yet another injury to their rotation Tuesday night as Cincinnati pulled away to an 11-6 victory.

 Most Read Stories